 You never knew when you will need to dry off.
 These things have come in so useful while traveling in Africa, when rainstorms are a bit…unpredictable.
 These towels may look tiny, but they actually open up to a 12″ x 20″ unscented towel when dampened.

-In today’s day and age, I feel like this is kind of a duh product.
+In today’s day and age, I feel like this is kind of a duh eco-friendly product.
 If you could help reduce waste on the planet by simply bringing your own bag to the grocery store would you?
 Of course!
 These bags are cute, reusable, and pack up nicely!
 These aren’t just good for being eco-friendly at home either, but for traveling with just about anything in general!

 The human race has to decide what kind of world we want to live in and change our ways when we are able.
-What do you think of this list of eco friendly products for traveling?
+What do you think of this list of eco products for traveling?

 - These 10 Lodges are Supporting Ecotourism in Africa

 - 10 Unforgettable Wildlife Experiences To Have In Africa

 - How Ecotourism in South Africa is Implemented at Gondwana Game Reserve

 - The Ultimate Mozambique Travel Guide: All You Need to Know